Prometheus-X-association/dataspace-interoperability/docs/design-document.md

 Role repartition for the work done on this building block is as follows:

 - Visions: Leading research, development & testing

+## Test Plan

+The testing strategy for the Dataspace Interoperability middleware will follow a comprehensive approach to ensure all components work effectively together.

+### Unit Testing
+- Test individual functions and methods within the middleware
+- Validate data transformation logic between DCAT models and PTX catalog formats
+- Ensure proper error handling for malformed inputs

+### Integration Testing
+- Test communication between the middleware and SIMPL EDC connectors
+- Verify correct handling of DSP messages
+- Ensure proper integration with the Prometheus-X Catalog API

+### End-to-End Testing
+- Test the complete flow from SIMPL catalog offers through the middleware to display in Prometheus-X
+- Validate that metadata and content are preserved during transformation
+- Ensure proper handling of various offer types and structures

+### Performance Testing
+- Measure response times for catalog offer transformations
+- Test middleware under load with multiple simultaneous requests
+- Verify scalability for larger catalog datasets

+## Testing Scenarios

+The following scenarios will be used to validate the functionality of the Dataspace Interoperability middleware:

+### Scenario 1: Basic Catalog Offer Retrieval
+1. SIMPL EDC sends a basic catalog offer with minimal metadata
+2. Middleware receives and transforms the DSP message
+3. Transformed offer is sent to Prometheus-X Catalog API
+4. Verify the offer appears correctly in the Prometheus-X interface

+### Scenario 2: Complex Catalog Offer with Rich Metadata
+1. SIMPL EDC sends a catalog offer with extensive metadata, including keywords, descriptions, and multiple distributions
+2. Middleware processes the complex structure
+3. Verify all metadata is preserved in the Prometheus-X representation
+4. Test search and filtering capabilities using the transformed metadata

+### Scenario 3: Error Handling
+1. Send malformed DSP messages to the middleware
+2. Test with missing required fields
+3. Verify appropriate error responses and logging
+4. Ensure the system remains stable during error conditions

+### Scenario 4: Multiple Simultaneous Offers
+1. Send multiple catalog offers simultaneously from different SIMPL EDC connectors
+2. Verify all offers are processed correctly
+3. Test concurrency handling in the middleware
+4. Ensure no data corruption occurs during parallel processing

+### Scenario 5: Policy Handling
+1. Test catalog offers with attached ODRL policies
+2. Verify policy information is correctly extracted and processed
+3. Ensure appropriate access controls are applied in Prometheus-X
+4. Test scenarios with conflicting policies